The best way to discover the beauty of Oman is to get in a car and drive!

 And the Rest of Oman

 As we mentioned in the introduction, Musandam Peninsular and Salalah are quite separated from Muscat and the rest of the tourist highlightsof Oman.
+You can see our coverage on what to expect in Musandam here.

 Have you ever done an Oman road trip?
 Are there any must-see places we should add or advice to other travellers with kids you would give?